-After a significant amount of research, I decided that I would get a dry-suit.
-There are a lot of good sites that discuss the merits of a wet-suit versus a dry-suit.
+After a significant amount of research, I decided that I would get a drysuit.
+There are a lot of good sites that discuss the merits of a wetsuit versus a drysuit.
 Here are a few of the ones that I enjoyed the most: Paddle Monster, SUPBoarder, Stand Up Paddleboard World, Stand Up Paddleboarding Guide.

 After all my reading I concluded that I wanted to get the SUPSkin suit.
 But I was on the fence as to which suit within their line I would get.
-My rationale was that I wanted to suit so that I could be more adventurous with my winter paddling.
-Essentially to be more comfortable to continue to work on pivot turns with the ultimate goal of being able to do a nose 360 turn and not being worried about how cold I would be in the ambient air afterward.
+My rationale was that I wanted a suit so that I could be more adventurous with my winter paddling.
+Essentially to be more comfortable continuing to work on pivot turns with the ultimate goal of being able to do a nose 360 turn and not being worried about how cold I would be in the ambient air afterward.
 Vancouver doesn’t get so cold that you couldn’t end up in the water.
 But I don’t like being cold.

 The other major factor in my rationale was the discovery of downwinding.
 Since I had only gotten a taste of it before the arrival of the colder weather I wanted to be able to pursue this activity through the winter.
 In pursuing downwinding as a new activity, I figured that I was going to be submerged often but not for long periods.
 And then I would (hopefully) be back on my board in the ambient air.
 The idea of being in a damp wetsuit with a breeze did not sound appealing to me.

 [Though in fairness, now after being out downwinding with friends in wetsuits who have reported that they were not cold at all I realize my assumption was in error.
-I think I failed to realize just how hot you would get paddling in either a wetsuit or a dry-suit for that matter.]
+I think I failed to realize just how hot you would get paddling in either a wetsuit or a drysuit for that matter.]

-But one thing that has come from experience is that getting in and out of a dry-suit is a hell of a lot easier than a wetsuit.
+But one thing that has come from experience is that getting in and out of a drysuit is a hell of a lot easier than a wetsuit.
 The other thing that I have now come to realize is that some surf-like activities would require a wetsuit.
 I was recently reminded of Skookumchuk Narrows.
-I had been there years ago as a hike and knew that people would kayak the standing wave.
+I had been there years ago on a hike and knew that people would kayak the standing wave.
 But now the idea of SUP surfing the narrows has been introduced to me and I have to say it looks enticing!
 Though I have a steep learning curve ahead of me before I even consider this.
 At this point, it is one of those shoot for the stars and even if you come up short you will achieve great heights.
 The idea of doing “the tour” sounds pretty horrific and for sure I do not want to be in anything loose-fitting for that (if the day ever comes).